Alessandr095/Husk/README.md

 - Codeanywhere - IDE used for writing code.
 - HTML - Language used for structure of website.
 - CSS - Language used for styling the structure of the website.
-- Font Awesome - Used for custom fonts within the website such as website links
+- Font Awesome - Used for custom fonts within the website such as website links.
 - Google Fonts - used for typography throughout the website.
 - Favicon Generator - favicon.io was used to generate my favicon file and code.